-While star-studded events and marquee installations steal the show, don’t forget that there’s a whole city filled with world-class food, shopping, culture, and relaxing, golden beaches just outside the main festivities.
-With the global art crowd thinning out after the 9th, visitors can easily take advantage of the real Miami art scene, from the colorful street art and artisan breweries of Wynwood to the sleek architecture and luxury shopping of the Miami Design District, to Little Haiti’s up-and-coming gallery scene.
-Just 2-3 hours from NYC, “305” also makes for the perfect long weekend or a quick getaway, year round.
+Miami is filled with world-class food, shopping, culture, and relaxing, golden beaches.
+Visitors can easily take advantage of the real Miami art scene, from the colorful street art and artisan breweries of Wynwood to the sleek architecture and luxury shopping of the Miami Design District, to Little Haiti’s up-and-coming gallery scene.
+With so much to do, the “305” also makes for the perfect long weekend or a quick getaway, year-round.

 Here, Departures plans the perfect day in this jewel of a city.

-9:00 a.m.: Book a room by the ocean so you can wake up to waves and a quick morning swim.
+9 a.m.: Book a room by the ocean so you can wake up to waves and a quick morning swim.
 If you’re planning a romantic weekend, or simply want something chic and understated, stay at the Delano.
 Traveling with family and friends?
-The Surfcomber has a tropicalia-themed pool area offering palms and light bites at The High Tide Bar, and in the morning serves a luxurious breakfast at The Social Club.
-For sheer grandiosity, book the Faena Hotel Miami Beach, designed by film director Baz Luhrmann and his costume designer wife.
+The Surfcomber has a Tropicália-themed pool area offering palms and light bites at The High Tide Bar, and in the morning serves a luxurious breakfast at The Social Club.
+For sheer grandiosity, book the Faena Hotel Miami Beach, an American Express Fine Hotels & Resorts property, designed by film director Baz Luhrmann and his costume designer wife.
 The hotel is built inside a large complex that encompasses a full six blocks along Collins Avenue and contains both residential towers and a Rem Koolhaas-design cultural center called the Faena Forum.

-10:00 a.m.: Rent a bike and cycle jaunt down to South Pointe Park at the southernmost point of Miami’s South of Fifth district to get a sense of true Miami style.
-Ride past Art Deco buildings, impressive sculptures, and 360 ocean views, while taking in a true Miami slice-of-life.
+10 a.m.: Rent a bike and cycle jaunt down to South Pointe Park at the southernmost point of Miami’s South of Fifth district to get a sense of true Miami style.
+Ride past art deco buildings, impressive sculptures, and 360-degree ocean views, while taking in a true Miami slice of life.

 12:30 p.m.: Get a taste of the posher side of the city with a visit to the Miami Design District, known for its upscale design stores, galleries, luxury fashion houses like Dior and Rick Owens, and public art, including a geodesic dome designed by inventor Buckminster Fuller.

-1:00 p.m.: Head to Downtown Miami to visit the Pérez Art Museum Miami (PAMM), one of the city’s most exciting arts institutions.
+1 p.m.: Head to downtown Miami to visit the Pérez Art Museum Miami (PAMM), one of the city’s most exciting arts institutions.
 If you’re starting to feel a little peckish, stop by the Museum’s Herzog & de Meuron-designed restaurant, Verde, for lunch.
-Afterward, take a walk in the surrounded hanging gardens created by French botanist Patrick Blanc, or grab a coffee to-go and stroll down to Museum Park for a bit of greenery and ocean views.
+Afterward, take a walk in the surrounding hanging gardens created by French botanist Patrick Blanc, or grab a coffee to go and stroll down to Museum Park for a bit of greenery and ocean views.

-10:00 p.m.: Grab a decadent nightcap at Villa Casa Casuarina, aka the Versace Mansion, which today is also a hotel, gallery and restaurant.
+10 p.m.: Grab a decadent nightcap at Villa Casa Casuarina, aka the Versace Mansion, which today is also a hotel, gallery, and restaurant.